Prevent Your Pipes from Freezing

-- Power outages: To prevent pipes from freezing when your home’s temperature drops if the power is out, let cold water faucets run at a trickle to keep the water moving.
+- Power outages: When you lose power, your home’s temperature may drop.
+To prevent pipes from freezing, let cold water faucets run at a trickle to keep the water moving.
 Never use automotive antifreeze to combat freezing, as it could contaminate drinking water.

 - Unexpected temperature drops: Even areas with temperate winters can experience unexpected cold snaps—and plumbing in those areas may not be cold-resistant.
-If you live in a warmer climate, it’s still important to check the condition of and insulate pipes before winter.
+If you live in a warmer climate, it’s still important to check the condition of your pipes and insulate them before winter.

 Take Preventive Measures